mateuszwojt/NukeCGDenoiser/README.md

 - Nuke 12.x/13.x/14.x/15.x
 - [Intel's OpenImageDenoise 2.x](https://github.com/OpenImageDenoise/oidn)

 This plugin should compile fine on Windows, Linux and MacOS.
-This plugin was tested on Nuke 15.0v2 / MacOS Ventura 13.6.1 (arm64) with Open Image Denoise v2.1.0.
+It was tested with Nuke 15.0v2 / MacOS Ventura 13.6.1 (arm64) with Open Image Denoise v2.1.0.

 ## Building